tejgop/nginx-module-guide/source/index.html.md

 `ngx_http_hello_world_module` is an array of definitions for the module.
 It tells where the array of directives and functions are (`ngx_http_hello_world_module` and `ngx_http_hello_world_module_ctx`).
 We can also add init and exit callback functions.
-If you're interested, you can learn more [here]().
 In our module, we don't need them so we put `NULL`s instead.